 Access to linked data is subject to a comprehensive application process together with relevant human research ethics approvals.
 The TDLU is currently taking applications for linked data.
-Examples of projects underway in Tasmania include:
+Examples of projects completed in Tasmania include:

 - The burden and cost of injury attributable to health care use and mortality in Australia

 - Perinatal outcomes and child development (risk and protective factors)

 - Factors that impede early access to defibrillation following out of hospital cardiac arrest

 - Population level chlamydia testing and positivity rates in Tasmania

 - Community presentations of anaphylaxis in Tasmania: Occurrence, management and treatment outcomes